 If an error occurs while the ASCII BASIC Module is storing a program into the PROGRAM FILE memory, this error is generated.
 This error should only occur when the program being stored is larger than the available PROGRAM FILE memory.
-If this error occurs, the PROGRAM FILE structure will be disrupted and the user will not be able to save any further programs in the PROGRAM FILE memory.
+If this error occurs, the PROGRAM FILE structure is disrupted and the user is not able to save any further programs in the PROGRAM FILE memory.